-- The Standing Committee on Public Accounts (PAC) helps the Assembly hold the Government accountable for its management of public resources.
-PAC reviews, examines, and evaluates the activities of government ministries and Crown agencies.
-PAC is required to review and report to the Assembly on the results of its review of the Public Accounts and of the Reports of the Office.
-Because of its scrutiny role, PAC functions as the audit committee for the Legislative Assembly and thus, for the public.
-The Office works with PAC to carry out its mandate.
-In 2016-17, PAC approved the Office's 2017-18 request for resources as set out in its 2018 Business and Financial Plan and met ten times to review the Office's reports. - The Standing Committee on Crown and Central Agencies helps the Legislative Assembly hold the Government accountable for its management of the Crown Investments Corporation of Saskatchewan (CIC) and its subsidiary corporations, supply and services (e.g., Ministry of Central Services), central government agencies (e.g., Ministry of Finance), liquor, gaming, and all other revenue-related agencies and entities.
+The Standing Committee on Public Accounts helps the Assembly hold the Government accountable for its management of public resources.
+The Committee reviews, examines, and evaluates the activities of government ministries and Crown agencies.
+The Committee is required to review and report to the Assembly on the results of its review of the Public Accounts and of the Reports of the Office.
+Because of its scrutiny role, the Committee functions as the audit committee for the Legislative Assembly and thus, for the public.
+The Office works with the Committee to carry out its mandate.
+In 2017-18, the Committee approved the Office's 2018-19 request for resources as set out in its 2019 Business and Financial Plan and met once to review the Office's reports.

+The Standing Committee on Crown and Central Agencies helps the Legislative Assembly hold the Government accountable for its management of the Crown Investments Corporation of Saskatchewan (CIC) and its subsidiary corporations, supply and services (e.g., Ministry of Central Services), central government agencies (e.g., Ministry of Finance), liquor, gaming, and all other revenue-related agencies and entities.
 The Committee does this, in part, by reviewing chapters in the Office's reports, and the annual reports and financial statements of agencies within its subject area.
 It reports to the Assembly on the results of its review.
-These reports may contain recommendations resulting from our audit work.
-In 2016-17, the Committee met two times to review the Office's reports.
+These reports may contain recommendations resulting from the Office's audit work.
+In 2017-18, the Committee's meetings did not include a review the Office's reports.

 The Office has processes to prepare reliable plans and performance reports.
 These documents convey vital information about the Office.
 It uses its plans and reports to communicate to its stakeholders who it is, its plans, the results of its work, and its performance.
 It seeks and monitors the views of its stakeholders on its plans and performance.
 Each year, it provides the Assembly with its annual business and financial plan and an annual report on operations.
-PAC reviews and provides its advice on these reports.
+The Public Accounts Committee reviews and provides its advice on these reports.